idibidiart/react-native-responsive-grid/README.md

 `layoutEvent` (see [Example 3](https://github.com/idibidiart/react-native-responsive-grid#example-3))

-`size` may be supplied as prop to Column.
-Possible values is 0 to Infinity.
-This number defines the width of the column is as a percentage of its parent view's computed or explicitly set width.
-It defaults to content width (or no width.)
-Since `size` accepts any number from 0 to Infinity (or horizontal scroll limit), you can make the column as wide as you want.
+`size` may be supplied as prop to Column (width) or Row (height).
+This number defines the width of the column or height of a row as a percentage of its parent view's computed or explicit width or height, respectively.

 `smSize`, `mdSize`, `lgSize` and `xlSize` are device-dependent size values that are applied to columns.
 In addition to their utility in deciding the size of content based on screen size, they may are also used for defining column wrapping behavior based on screen size.
 For example, column content will wrap if column size is made smaller at smaller screen sizes.

+`sizePoints` may be supplied as prop to Column (width) or Row (height).
+This number defines the width of the column or height of a row as an asolute value in points.

-`sizePoints`, `mdSizePoints`, `lgSizePoints`, and `xlSizePoints` are like their percentage-based equivalents but use absolute value in points (Number) instead of relative value in percent (String.)
+`smSizePoints`, `mdSizePoints`, `lgSizePoints`, and `xlSizePoints` are like their percentage-based equivalents but use absolute value.

 `offset` may be applied to Column.
-Accepts any number.
 This number defines the marginLeft (or marginRight in csase of RTL mode) for the column as a percentage of its parent view's computed or explicitly set width.
 Offset values can also be negative.
 Default is 0.

 `smOffset`, `mdOffset`, `lgOffset` and `xlOffset` are device-dependent offset values that are applied to columns.